Mentioned in the Doomsday Survey, the Manor of Lullingstone came into the current family’s ownership in the 14th Century.

 We also had a private visit by Their Royal Highnesses the Prince of Wales and the Duchess of Cornwall in July 2013.

 Admission price - £10 adult - children under 15 go FREE.
-Please note that Historic Houses members do not receive free access on these days.
+Please note that Historic Houses members do not receive free entry on these days.

-Please visit our website to find out more.
+Please visit our website for further information and to find out more.